mathildeew/mathildeew/README.md

 📍 Oslo

 - Currently studying front-end development at Noroff School of Technology and Digital Media.
-- Bachelor in Optometry with european diplopa, and working as an optometrist.
+- Bachelor in Optometry with european diploma, and working as an optometrist.

 ### Contact